Hardware Signer: The Innovative Feature Enhancing Security of Crypto Wallets

-Utilizing account abstraction and mobile devices hardware security modules to offer state-of-the-art security and UX: this is the Hardware Signer!
+Utilizing account abstraction and mobile devices hardware security modules to offer state-of-the-art 2FA security and great UX.

 Background